harismuneer/Ultimate-Social-Scrapers/README.md

 <h1 align="center">Ultimate Facebook Scraper (UFS) </h1>

 <p align="center">
-  Tooling that <b>automates</b> your social media interactions to collect posts, photos, videos, friends, followers and much more on Facebook.
+  Tooling that <b>automates</b> your social media interactions to collect posts, photos, videos, friends, followers and much more from a <b>user's profile</b> on Facebook.
 </p>

 <hr>